Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Top Hat (1935), 101 minutes, D: Mark Sandrich

 From RKO Studios, the fourth film teaming the dancing pair Astaire/Rogers, possibly their best (and most successful) work, with choreography by Hermes Pan and Astaire, beautiful Art Deco sets, and integrated music from Irving Berlin.
-American dancer Jerry Travers (Fred Astaire) pursues the romantic love of his life Dale Tremont (Ginger Rogers) from London, England to Venice, Italy.
+American dancer Jerry Travers (Fred Astaire) pursued the romantic love of his life Dale Tremont (Ginger Rogers) from London, England to Venice, Italy.
 In London, he first met her in the hotel when his loud tap-dancing awakened her in the room below.
-In a complicated and comical case of mistaken identity, she thinks he's married to her best long-suffering friend Madge Hardwick (Helen Broderick).
+In a complicated and comical case of mistaken identity, she thought he was married to her best long-suffering friend Madge Hardwick (Helen Broderick).
 Despite Dale's marriage to a rival Italian fashion designer Alberto Beddini (Erik Rhodes), in anger, Astaire and Rogers were reconciled and reunited in a gondola by film's end.
-Memorable Irving Berlin songs/dances include: "Isn't This a Lovely Day (To Be Caught in the Rain)," "Top Hat, White Tie and Tails," "Piccolino," and "Cheek to Cheek."
+Memorable Irving Berlin songs/dances included: "Isn't This a Lovely Day (To Be Caught in the Rain)," "Top Hat, White Tie and Tails," "Piccolino," and "Cheek to Cheek."

 Triumph of the Will (1935, Germ.) (aka Triumph Des Willens), 114 minutes, D: Leni Riefenstahl